Rob Gabriele https://www.safehome.org/author/rob-gabriele/

 • What is the downside of LifeLock?

-LifeLock has limited coverage for children and too many plans, making it confusing when trying to pick the right one for your needs.
+LifeLock only has triple-bureau monitoring on the most expensive subscription.
+It also has too many plans, making it confusing to pick the right one for your needs.
 The price of the packages also increases significantly in the second year.

 • Has Aura been hacked?